mtorpey/journey/final.md

 Put a red sticker on the country you are currently in, replacing its yellow or blue sticker.
 Stick the following label to the Rules Sheet:

 > A red sticker denotes a Rogue Communist State.
-[D]

 > If a player with their home in a non-EU state hands in a destination card in a Rogue Communist State, that player rolls a die.
 If they roll less than __, open Envelope N.
 [D]